 Can hypnotherapy help with seasonal depression?

 Feeling low from time to time is completely normal.
-It’s when it begins to affect your day-to-day life that it can be a sign that it may be something more.
-Seasonal affective disorder (SAD) is a specific type of depression that affects some individuals at certain times in the year.
+But when it begins to affect your day-to-day life and overall well-being, it may be something more.
+Seasonal affective disorder (SAD) is a specific type of depression that affects some individuals at certain times in the year, particularly during the winter months.

 What is SAD?